- 2017 Holidays

 Gites and Cottages

-- We try and keep prices as low as possible and therefore you may need to allow for some extra expenses whilst on holiday to cover payment for linen hire, end of stay cleaning etc. Each description shows a utility charge which, if applicable, is payable at the end of your stay.
+- We try and keep prices as low as possible and therefore you may need to allow for some extra expenses whilst on holiday to cover payment for linen hire, end of stay cleaning etc. If there is a charge for utilities and heating it will be shown in the description and payment will be collected at the end of your stay.
 This covers usage of electricity, gas or water over and above the allowance included in your rental.
+Where the owners have told us of a daily or weekly heating charge this is also shown and if no dates are given this is only payable when used.
+If the utility charge is metered and the heating is either gas, oil or electric this will generally form part of the meter readings unless otherwise stated.

 - At all gites and cottages a deposit between €80 and €900 is payable in cash on arrival, but where it is higher than €150 the excess amount can be paid by sterling cheque made out to Brittany Ferries but handed over to the caretaker/owner on arrival.
 This is only cashed in the event of major damage and the balance will be refunded by cheque on return to the UK.
 If you are taking your pet an extra deposit may be requested.
 Details will be provided with your travel documents.